On this page you will find information about:

 If you are having capecitabine with radiotherapy, you will take capecitabine tablets on the days that you have radiotherapy.
 For example, you may have capecitabine and radiotherapy every day during the week, and then have a break from treatment at the weekend.
 Speak to your doctor or nurse about your treatment.

-Capecitabine can cause side effects, but these can affect everyone differently, and you may not get all of the side effects mentioned here.
+Capecitabine can cause side effects.
+These can affect everyone differently, and you may not get all the side effects mentioned here.

 Your chemotherapy team should give you information about any possible side effects and how to manage them.
 Ask them any questions you have.
 You can also speak to our specialist nurses on our free Support Line.
 Knowing what to expect can help you deal with any side effects.